connectmedica/omniauth-medpass/README.md

 end
 ```

-*Medpass API Key* is not mandatory - you do not need it to successfully authenticate user - but if you provide it, you will have access to full Auth Hash data.
+*Medpass API Key* is optional - you do not need it to successfully authenticate user - but if you provide it, you will have access to full Auth Hash data.

-For more information on configuring OpenID strategy, see [original documentation](https://github.com/intridea/omniauth-openid).
+For more information about configuring OpenID strategy, see [original documentation](https://github.com/intridea/omniauth-openid).

 Note that default OpenID stores (`memory` and `filesystem`) will not work on clustered servers (unless they all share same store path).